1. DOCUMENT PURPOSE

 ii) Create a “lessons learned” document and include it with the Incident Record.

-iii) Evaluate the cost and impact of the Security or Privacy Event or Incident to the organisation using applicable documents and any other resources.
+iii) Evaluate the cost and impact of the Security or Privacy Event or Incident to the organization using applicable documents and any other resources.

 iv) Determine what could be improved.